 Need for Program

-Diabetes is becoming more prevalent worldwide and the associated nursing care is becoming more complex.
-Nurses are at the forefront of both the prevention and management of diabetes, and are critical to patient education and the minimisation of complications.
+Diabetes is becoming more prevalent worldwide, and the associated nursing care is increasingly more complex.
+Nurses are at the forefront of both the prevention and management of diabetes and are critical to patient education and the minimisation of complications.
 Nurses across a wide range of healthcare settings have a key role in managing diabetes.
 Therefore, all nurses need ongoing access to quality education in order to be well informed about the latest evidence and best practice in the management of this complex chronic illness.

 Purpose of Program

-The purpose of this seminar is to provide nurses with a general update of modern adult diabetes management that translates into improved outcomes for patients with diabetes.
+The purpose of this seminar is to provide nurses with a general update on modern adult diabetes management that translates into improved outcomes for patients with diabetes.

 Your Learning Outcomes